Electronic Seals: Use Cases & Benefits

 Many companies are using electronic seals to enhance the security and legal certainty of their electronic transactions.
 Let’s take a closer look at the main benefits associated with electronic seals.

-Certainty about the origin of the document: Electronic seals are based on electronic certificates issued by Trust Service Providers.
+Certainty about the origin of the document: Electronic seals are based on digital certificates issued by Trust Service Providers.
 These certificates serve as evidence that an electronic document was issued by a legal entity that created the seal.

 Certainty about the integrity of the document: Providers of advanced and qualified electronic seals use PKI technology to ensure that the sealed document hasn’t been tampered with.